Speaker Guidelines: Business Process Management Conference Europe

 We normally receive a large number of submissions for this conference, and take a wide range of factors into account in making selections, including feedback from previous conferences and the need to provide a balanced programme.
 A shortlist of the most promising abstracts is sent to an advisory panel, drawn from BPM specialists and corporate practitioners, for comment before a final decision is made.

-Please submit your abstract directly on our website using the submission form.
+Please submit your abstract directly on our website using the submission form accessed at the bottom of this page.
 You may submit more than one abstract.

 Your abstract should keep strictly to the limit of 120 -150 words, clearly outlining your content.
-Please include 3 bullet points at the end to summarise your key messages.
+Please also add 3 bullet points at the end to summarise your key messages on what delegates will learn.

 Your abstract should be sufficiently polished for inclusion in the conference brochure and must achieve the following objectives: